Come along for the ride and I’ll show you how to turn some metal pieces and rough lumber into a thing of beauty!

 Elegance and well-made, reasonable price and with high quality.
 If you like the classic 4 legs, this design shall be your best choice for the dining table

-These steel table legs would add a timeless look to your expensive centerpiece and are easy to attach to your dining table.
+These metal table legs would add a timeless look to your expensive centerpiece and are easy to attach to your dining table.

 Level up your dining room with this Namu Pedestal Base.
 Made with high-grade industrial steel and powder-coated finish, guarantee sturdiness and stability with a maximum weight capacity of ~1000 lbs.
 The instruction manual provided with the package is very simple to follow and it takes only 20-30 minutes to assemble to your dining table.
 All in all, this product is highly recommended at such an affordable price.